Designed by Robert White (1927)

 The design reflects its era.
 At par 70 and 6,675 yards from the back tees, Pine Lakes does not attempt to challenge modern distance.
-It asks instead for accuracy and touch, qualities that White's generation of designers valued above power.
-Fairways route through mature pines and hardwoods on terrain that is flatter than ideal for dramatic golf but suitable for the strategic, ground-oriented game that early American course design favored.
+It asks instead for accuracy and touch, the qualities White's generation of designers valued above power.
+Fairways route through mature pines and hardwoods on terrain that is flatter than ideal for dramatic golf but suited to the strategic, ground-oriented game that early American course design favoured.

-Green complexes are modestly sized and feature the gentle contours typical of 1920s design.
-They do not present the dramatic undulation of modern greens, but they reward precise iron play and punish careless approaches through subtle breaks that reveal themselves primarily on the putting surface.
-Bunkers are traditional in shape and placement, defending obvious angles without the visual aggression of later design movements.
+Green complexes are modestly sized with the gentle contours typical of 1920s design.
+They do not present the dramatic undulation of modern greens, but they reward precise iron play and punish careless approaches through subtle breaks that reveal themselves on the putting surface.
+Bunkers are traditional in shape and placement.

 Myrtle Beach, South Carolina